 All Class 2 to 9 buildings must take into account fire safety requirements.
-This aspect is covered to some degree in this Guide, however further professional advice may be needed to determine whether Pentarch's Australian hardwood cladding can be used as cladding or as an internal wall lining in specific areas in these building types.
+This aspect is covered to some degree in this Guide, however further professional advice may be needed to determine whether Pentarch Forestry's Australian hardwood cladding can be used as cladding in specific areas in these building types.